StateVoicesNational/Spoke/.github/ISSUE_TEMPLATE/architecture-proposal.md

 #### Any other links to details about the plan (maybe a Google Doc link, or other place where folks have commented)
 *Google docs or other platforms might be better for line by line commenting.
 If you're coordinating somewhere else in addition to here, paste a link!
 Remember that github allows anyone to view, so don't post a link with edit permissions*

+#### Existing github issues that this RFC will address
+*Write a list of any open issues that this RFC will close or modify*

 ## Additional Context:
 *Anything else that would be helpful to share should go here*